Interstate 481

-Interstate 481 (I-481) is an auxiliary Interstate Highway that serves as an eastern bypass of Syracuse, New York, in the US.
-Its southern end is at its southern interchange with its parent, I-81, in the city of Syracuse and curves east, north and finally west through the Syracuse suburbs of Jamesville, DeWitt and Cicero before terminating at its northern interchange with I-81 near North Syracuse.
+Interstate 481 (I-481) was an auxiliary Interstate Highway that served as an eastern bypass of Syracuse, New York, in the US.
+It split off from its parent route, I-81, in the southern reaches of Syracuse and curved east, north and finally west through the Syracuse suburbs of Jamesville, DeWitt and Cicero before terminating at its northern interchange with I-81 near North Syracuse.
 (New York State Route 481 (NY 481) continues as a divided expressway northwest to Clay, Phoenix and Fulton and then predominantly as a two-lane highway to Oswego.)
-I-481 is part of the Veterans Memorial Highway, which extends northward onto NY 481.
-By 2026, I-481 will be decommissioned by a reroute of I-81 onto the freeway.
+I-481 was part of the Veterans Memorial Highway, which extends northward onto NY 481.
+I-481 was decommissioned by a reroute of I-81 onto the freeway in 2026.

 Route description

-I-481 begins at I-81's exit 82 (exit 1A on I-81), a directional T interchange in the South Valley section of the city of Syracuse.
-Immediately crossing under NY 173, I-481 proceeds eastward alongside Rock Cut Road (unsigned County Route 103 [CR 103]), which meets the freeway at exit 83 heading east.
-I-481 crosses out of Syracuse and into the town of Onondaga, paralleling Rock Cut Road into Clark Reservation State Park.
-The Interstate Highway makes a bend to the northeast, crossing over tracks used by the New York, Susquehanna and Western Railway and entering exit 85, which connects to Jamesville Road (CR 7).
+I-481 began at I-81's exit 16A (now exit 81), a directional T interchange in the South Valley section of the city of Syracuse.
+Immediately crossing under NY 173, I-481 proceeded eastward alongside Rock Cut Road (unsigned County Route 103 [CR 103]), which meets the freeway at exit 1 (now I-81 exit 82) heading east.
+I-481 crossed out of Syracuse and into the town of Onondaga, paralleling Rock Cut Road into Clark Reservation State Park.
+The Interstate Highway makes a bend to the northeast, crossing over tracks used by the New York, Susquehanna and Western Railway and entering exit 2 (now I-81 exit 84), which connects to Jamesville Road (CR 7).